-Nicholas Young, Research Associate III / Lab Manager
+Nicholas Young, Research Associate IV / Lab Manager

-Nick’s interest and expertise is in spatial ecology with an emphasis in species distribution modeling, invasive species and mountain systems.
+Nick’s interest and expertise are in spatial ecology with an emphasis in species distribution modeling, invasive species and mountain systems.
 He has worked on numerous domestic and international research projects supported by the U.S. Fish and Wildlife Service, the National Science Foundation and U.S. Geological Survey.
-He supports the lab at various capacities, including field data collection, statistical analysis and journal publication.
+Nick has worked in Paul’s lab since 2011 and supports the lab in various capacities including administration, data collection, analysis and publication.

 Robert Sturtevant, Research Associate III /Forester

-Bob is a forester with 40 years of experience in forest management and forestry extension.
-He served in the Peace Corps Ethiopia 2010-2013 and continues to work in international forestry as well as private land management, forestry education and forest research through Colorado State University and the Colorado State Forest Service.
+Bob is a forester with 43 years of experience in forest management and forestry extension.
+After retiring from the Colorado State Forest Service, he served as a conservation specialist in the Peace Corps Ethiopia 2010-2013.
+He continues to work in international forestry as well as private land management, forestry education and forest research through Colorado State University.

-Tony is a PhD candidate in the Graduate Degree Program in Ecology addressing natural resource management questions related to managing beetle-killed forests, forest carbon and invasive species.
-He utilizes GIS and remote sensing to study these issues at landscape scales and mentors up-and-coming geospatial analysts through the NASA DEVELOP program.
-Tony has taught at both the elementary and undergraduate level and continues to enjoy taking science to K-12 classrooms.
+Tony recently completed his PhD in the Graduate Degree Program in Ecology studying landscape-scale impacts of bark beetles on forest stand structure, above-ground biomass, carbon stocks and regeneration natural resource management questions related to managing bark beetle impacts on forests and forest carbon, mapping invasive species.
+He utilizes GIS and remote sensing to study these issues at landscape scales and mentors the next generation of geospatial analysts as a science advisor for the NASA DEVELOP program.
+Tony is also an instructor and researcher in the Western Ranch Management and Ecosystem Stewardship program.

 BRIAN WOODWARD, GRADUATE STUDENT / PROJECT MANAGER